“How to get into SEMA 2020?” answered

 Getting into the SEMA Show is a common question each fall, around the first week of November.
-The SEMA Show is a trade-only show, reserved for attendees working in the trade only.
+The SEMA Show is a trade-only show.
+It is only for attendees that work in the trade.
 It’s not open to the general public.

-In order to get into SEMA, you must work in the specialty equipment industry and you’ll need to provide documentation that proves you’re in the industry, either if registering online or in person at the SEMA Show.
+To get into SEMA, you must work in the specialty equipment industry and you need documentation that proves you’re in the industry.
+This is required if you register online or in person at the SEMA Show.

-You don’t need to be a member of SEMA to attend the SEMA Show.
+You don’t need to be a member of the SEMA trade association to attend the SEMA Show.

 To register for the SEMA Show you need to provide the proof of employment in the aftermarket industry.
-This documentation may include a business card, tax registration certificate or business registration, business license, a business photo ID, or a recent paycheck stub.
+This documentation includes a business card, tax registration certificate or business registration, business license, a business photo ID, or a recent paycheck stub.

-If using a business card or a business photo ID, the company name and address has to match the information in your registration, and has to include your job title.
+If using a business card or a business photo ID, the company name and address must match the information in your registration.
+It also must include your job title.

 This is all required in order to prove your business or your employer is a current and actual automotive aftermarket business.
-That’s why proof starts with business registration, business certificate or tax ID is accepted.
-Next, you need to prove you’re either the current business owner or you’re currently employed by that business.
+That’s why proof starts with business registration, business certificate or tax ID.
+Next, you must prove you’re either the current business owner or you’re currently employed by that business.

-If your business license shows you’re the business owner, that is accepted.
+If your business license shows you’re the business owner, great.
+That is an accepted method.
 If you’re employed by a business, you have to provide a business card or a paycheck stub, or a business photo ID, that includes your name and the name of the company.
 Note that everything has to match the name of the company you are registering under.

 One benefit of registering for the SEMA Show is that once you are registered, future years are much simpler.
 If you registered and got approved for a previous SEMA Show and you haven’t changed companies, or contact information such as your telephone number, address or email address, you might not need to show proof that you work in the automotive aftermarket industry again.